gdamjan/irclog-couchapp/README.md

 * [elm build tools](https://guide.elm-lang.org/install.html)
 * [couchapp](http://couchapp.readthedocs.io/en/latest/couchapp/install.html) to push files as a design document in couchdb
 * [uglifyjs](https://github.com/mishoo/UglifyJS2) for production builds
+* see also the [command line python app](https://gist.github.com/gdamjan/4279243/) to look at the logs